sandhyaparna/Data-Science/Time Series/Overview.md

 * The covariance of the i th term and the (i + m) th term should not be a function of time.
 An autocovariance that does not depend on time.
 Autocovariance is a function that gives the covariance of the process with itself at pairs of time points.
 ![](https://www.analyticsvidhya.com/wp-content/uploads/2015/02/Cov_nonstationary.png)

+##### Reasons for Stationarity
+* Trend – varying mean over time.
+For eg, in this case we saw that on average, the number of passengers was growing over time.
+* Seasonality – variations at specific time-frames. eg people might have a tendency to buy cars in a particular month because of pay increment or festivals.

 Ways to Stationarize Non-Stationary models:
 * Detrending
 * Differencing